galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 >
 {: .hands_on}

-As before, we can verify that the desired UMI and cell barcodes have been extracted from the sequence of the Forward reads and inserted into the header of the Reverse reads.
+Verifying that the desired UMI and cell barcodes have been extracted from the sequence of the Forward reads and inserted into the header of the Reverse reads is encouraged, using the method outlined in the above hands-on material.

 > ### {% icon question %} Question
 >
-> 1. Why are input and output FASTQ file sizes so different?
-> 2. How many reads were filtered out, and why?
+> How many reads were filtered out, and why?
 >
 > > ### {% icon solution %} Solution
 > >
-> > 1.
-The input FASTQ files contained reads from all barcodes, including those with sequencing errors, resulting in a larger pool of detected barcodes than those desired. (e.g. Cell barcode `AAATTT` could have single basepair sequencing errors that could modify it into `ATATTT` or `AAACTT`, etc).
+> > The input FASTQ files contained reads from all barcodes, including those with sequencing errors, resulting in a larger pool of detected barcodes than those desired. (e.g. Cell barcode `AAATTT` could have single basepair sequencing errors that could modify it into `ATATTT` or `AAACTT`, etc).
+> >
-> > 2.
-This information is included in the Log file of **UMI-tools extract** which contains all the parameters used to run, as well as *INFO* lines that indicate how many reads were read, and how many output.
-In this case: 14230244 reads (90.9%)
+> > This information is included in the Log file of **UMI-tools extract** which contains all the parameters used to run, as well as *INFO* lines that indicate how many reads were read, and how many output.
+In this case: 134431 reads were retained (>90% of input reads).
 > {: .solution}
 {: .question}